AhmetEnesYalcinkaya/AhmetEnesYalcinkaya/README.md

 <h2 align="center">I am passionate about finding ways to use Python to be more efficient and effective in business settings</h3>

-On my Udemy account and YouTube channel I am creating tutorials for people who:
--	… want to learn basic programming skills.
--	… want to learn Computer Vision projects to develop your own.
--	… want to learn enable the digital world to interact with the physical world.
--	… are looking for a way to leverage the power of Python in their day-to-day work."

-If this sounds interesting to you, consider subscribing and turning on the notifications, so you don’t miss any content.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://www.udemy.com/course/2021-computer-vision-opencv-a-ztm/?referralCode=9E65AE8D62503FE948AC" target="_blank"> <img src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQphcP2c1J7NHX4g2mLNqSgG5Nqd08r5fIqF-joPJcPPEEtgg_r57gmHzj-runUd2NfDzg&usqp=CAU" alt="udemy" height="20" width="30"/> </a>